Updated: Jun 7

 Messier 36 is located in Auriga, near several other deep sky objects such as the two clusters M37 and M38, as well as the Flaming Star Nebula, IC 405.

-You can easily spot these targets using a pair of binoculars and aiming them towards the bright star Capella.
+You can easily spot these targets using a pair of binoculars and aiming them toward the bright star Capella.
 Then, you just have to figure out which one you are actually looking at!

 Single Shot & Processing of Messier 36